sirjust/DarkChess/README.md

 - `Gridstart` The start position of the grid(lower right corner)
 - `GridSize`: The size of the grid
-- `Layer`: Every object with this layer will be ignored -`SelectionKey`: The button that must be pressed so that the selected tiles are not destroyed -`Clear SelectionKey`: The button that muss be pressed to delete all selected tiles
+- `Layer`: Every object with this layer will be ignored
+- `SelectionKey`: The button that must be pressed so that the selected tiles are not destroyed
+- `Clear SelectionKey`: The button that muss be pressed to delete all selected tiles

 Note: The y-value of the `Gridstart` variable will be ignored, because we using the y-value of the `Player`s position, if the `take object transform` option is false